cyuab/k-scaling-factor-dtw/README.md

 conda install -c conda-forge tslearn pip install tqdm pip install pyts
-# Others common time series libraries that are not used in the project.
+# Other common time series libraries that are not used in the project but are useful for exploring time series data.
 conda install -c conda-forge sktime
 conda install -c conda-forge aeon
 ```